-ODSVS funds are paid prospectively and at the beginning of each year of the two-year award period July 1, 2021 to June 30, 2023.
-All ODSVS funds must be used for allowable services and costs as described in this guidance.
+ODSVS funds are typically paid prospectively and at the beginning of each year of the two-year award period July 1, 2023 to June 30, 2025.2 All ODSVS funds must be used for allowable services and costs as described in this guidance.

 ODSVS 'no budget' funds may be spent at any time during the award period.
-There is no limit on a grant recipient's use of ODSVS 'no budget' funds to support operating expenses, including administrative costs.
+There is no limit on a grant recipient's use of ODSVS 'no budget' funds to support operating expenses and other related expenses (including direct administrative costs).
 Grant amendments are not required with ODSVS 'no budget' funds.